0x31i/VulnWinServer/README.md

 # VulnWinServer
 An automation script for configuring a vulnerable Windows 2019 Server for Pentesting Practice.
+Before the script can be run, initial setup must be performed on a fresh install of Windows Server 2019.

 ## On Server 2019